by Greg Pick, DTM, Pathways Coordinator

 Each project has navigation arrows to move forward or backward through the project.
 To see the content within the project and to quickly move to a section, members can select the dropdown menu accessed t the bottom center of the page in a red box that allows quick navigation to key sections of each project (Figure 8).
 This index is available as soon as you leave the title page as are the silver(grey) navigation arrows.
 Every project has similar sections with only the content changing.

 Read the Introduction page so that you know what skill you will learn and the Your Assignment page so that you understand what you will be doing.
 Each assignment page will have a checklist that you can download and or print.

 Figure 8: Navigation Index (Table of Contents) & Navigation Arrow

 Assessing your skills – before

 Assessing our skills before and after working on the project and applying the content allows us to gauge our comprehension and skill building.
 You take the assessment by answering each question, selecting Next, and after the last question selecting submit at the end.
 Submit does not appear until you have answered the last question.
 The small radio buttons reflect the number of questions and track your progress through the assessment (Figure 9).
 When you hit submit, you will see a pop-up window showing that you have answered the questions.
 Once you see the pop-up window, continue navigating through the project (Figure 10).

 How to access your project and evaluation for printing

-As you progress through a project, you will get to the complete your assignment page that describes that actions needed finish.
+As you progress through a project, you will get to the complete your assignment page that describes the actions needed to finish.
 The “Your Evaluation” page has hyperlinks in red that allow you to access pdf files of the project, the evaluation, and any other documents needed to complete the project.

-After developing your speech, members will need to download their evaluation, print the document, and bring to the club so that their evaluator can complete their evaluation.
+After developing your speech, members will need to download their evaluation, print the document, and bring it to the club so that their evaluator can complete their evaluation.